-Just about every expert we spoke with for this article mentioned the importance of hydration, replenishing and getting in some good nutrients while you intermittent fast, which means KOR shots are a quick and effective way to follow their order!
+Just about every expert we spoke with for this article mentioned the importance of hydration, replenishing and getting in some good nutrients while you intermittent fast, which means wellness shots by KOR are a quick and effective way to follow their order!

 For a quick recap of which KOR shots boost what intermittent fasting function, we’ve got you covered right here:

-Wellness added to coconut water for electrolyte supplementation
+Wellness ginger shot added to coconut water for electrolyte supplementation

-Green Up for 17 broad spectrum amino acids
+Green Up wheatgrass shot for 17 broad spectrum amino acids

-Gut Check for aiding your digestion and revving up your engine
+Gut Check apple cider vinegar shot for aiding your digestion and revving up your engine

-Focus Fuel for maintaining your productivity during the fasting window
+Focus Fuel mushroom juice shots for maintaining your productivity during the fasting window

-Intense Defense for a friendly boost of Zinc
+Intense Defense vitamin juice shot for a friendly boost of Zinc